usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Look-up-secrets.png" alt="authenticator" style="width: 100px;height: 100px;min-width:100px;min-height:100px;"/></td>
     <td>A look-up secret authenticator is a physical or electronic record that stores a set of secrets shared between the claimant and the CSP.
 The claimant uses the authenticator to look up the appropriate secret(s) needed to respond to a prompt from the verifier.
-For example, a claimant may be asked by the verifier to provide a specific subset of the numeric or character strings printed on a card in table format.
+For example, the verifier may ask a claimant to provide a specific subset of the numeric or character strings printed on a card in table format.
 A common application of look-up secrets is the use of "recovery keys" stored by the subscriber for use in the event another authenticator is lost or malfunctions.
 A look-up secret is <i>something you have</i>.</td>
   </tr>
   </table>
   </div>